ChrisEssery/group-project/README.md

 * Max - Coder/Full-stack :artist:

-## Project Objectives
+## Aims and Objectives

 The overarching aim of this project is to use an online board game experience to reduce loneliness and social isolation among older people.
-To realise this aim, we create an online multiplayer gaming/video communication application through a single page app (SPA).
+To realise this aim, we create an engaging, easy-to-use online multiplayer gaming application with video communication functionality through a single page app (SPA).

-Given the huge societal change since the Covid-19 pandemic and resulting increase in levels of loneliness and social isolation, NotSoBored games is a perfect tool to help combat these public health concerns.
+Given the huge societal change since the COVID-19 pandemic with enforced "social distancing" to reduce transmission rates, there has been a significant rise in levels of loneliness and social isolation in the general population, particularly in older adults [[**1**]].
+NotSoBored games is a perfect tool to help combat these public health concerns.
+Our proposed method differs from and contributes to existing methods since it combine a simple, visually appealing user interface with video communication functionality to deliver an engaging experience unlike existing online games which don't have video communication or are difficult to use.
+As such, we offer a novel alternative.

-The main objective of this project is to explore whether a single page app (SPA) can be used as a tool to improve the quality of life of older people and help tackle the growing issue of loneliness and isolation in this group.
+The main objective of this project is to explore whether we can improve upon existing online games for the elderly by delivering an SPA that can be used as a tool that is fun, engaging and easy to use.
+We investigate the hypothesis that the application can improve the quality of life of our stakeholders by conducting user testing.
+Based on our results, we believe our application can be used to help tackle the growing issue of loneliness and isolation in this group.

-In our project report we explain and analyse our SPA, from ideation to implementation, as well as research background literature, a state-of-the-art survey and identify promising avenues for future work.
+In our project report we explain and analyse our SPA, from ideation to implementation, we also give an overview of background literature, do a state-of-the-art survey and identify promising avenues for future work.
 You can find the table of contents below which links you to each of the subsections of our report.

 ___